 In our view, quite often, internal CI teams get so caught up in the sophisticated online tools they are using or in the ‘marketing’ mandates of their organizations, that they don’t take into consideration the bigger picture about what a competitor is doing in the field.
 Important questions such as product packaging, product features & functionality, pricing, sales tactics, R&D efforts, product roadmap plans, dynamics of relationships that competitors have with key accounts remain unanswered for most companies that become our clients.

 And these are precisely the questions where an evidence-based HUMINT can help internal CI teams.
-The only way to obtain answers to these questions that is confirmed and unbiased is to talk with vendors' executives, or a competitors' customers, or a competitors' channel partners.
+The only way to obtain answers to these questions that are confirmed and unbiased is to talk with vendors' executives, or competitors' customers, or competitors' channel partners.
 And these are precisely the people that internal CI teams cannot talk to directly for obvious reasons.

 Another very important point is that in almost all cases, internal CI analysts do not necessarily know the ‘art of the interview’.
 Being business analysts, they have been trained in analyzing information, not extracting intelligence.

-To ream more about CI Processes, click here.
+To read more about CI Processes, click here.